amedeos/amedeos.github.io/_posts/2019-01-21-gentoo-nitrokey-luks.md

 ![Nitrokey app](/images/nitrokeyapp-luks-slot.png)
 Copy the password, because we need to add it to LUKS
 ## Add new passphrase to LUKS
-Just add the new passphrase to LUKS, for me the LUKS partition is /dev/sda2, but verify on your system
+Just add the new passphrase to LUKS (copied from Nitrokey App), for me the LUKS partition is /dev/sda2, but verify on your system
 ```bash
 # cryptsetup luksAddKey /dev/sdaX
 Enter any existing passphrase:     <-- insert the current passphrase